-The Finance ministry on 13th May 2020 made few announcements to MSME sectors which according to government will curb the negative impact due to Novel Corona virus on small industries.
+The Finance Ministry on 13th May 2020 made few announcements to MSME sectors which according to the government will curb the negative impact due to the Novel Coronavirus on small industries.

-- First of all Finmin changed the definition of MSMEs and revised to allow MSMEs to aim for expansion and not lose benefits.
-Now manufacturing and service industries are combined and composite criteria has been announced on the basis of investment amount and turnover.
+- First of all, Finmin changed the definition of MSMEs and revised to allow MSMEs to aim for expansion and not lose benefits.
+Now manufacturing and service industries are combined and composite criteria have been announced on the basis of investment amount and turnover.
 Now the Maximum limit has been identified as 20Cr as Investment and 100 Cr as Turnover.

-- MSME sector has been most effected due to Covid-19, Startup and MSME always feel cash crunch since due to very low sale or no sale MSME chain of working capital has been broke off Government has announced Collateral free loan of Rs 3 lakh crores for MSMEs.
+- MSME sector has been most affected due to Covid-19, Startup and MSME always feel cash crunch since due to very low sales or no sale MSME chain of working capital has been broke off Government has announced a Collateral free loan of Rs 3 lakh crores for MSMEs.
 This will benefit 45 lakh units so that they can resume work and save jobs.

-In our opinion MSME already have loan burden of more than 10 Lakh crores and many of them have been marked and substandard or nonperforming assets due to this.
-Loan criteria however relaxed but still if government can give some direct benefit to MSMEs it could have resolved immediate funds requirements.
-Further loan burden can collapse industries.
+In our opinion, MSME already has a loan burden of more than 10 Lakh crores and many of them have been marked and substandard or nonperforming assets due to this.
+Loan criteria however relaxed but still if the government can give some direct benefit to MSMEs it could have resolved immediate funds requirements.
+Further loan burdens can collapse industries.

-- Indian MSME will now be more powerful and now government has relaxed the criteria for Global tendering.
+- Indian MSME will now be more powerful and now the government has relaxed the criteria for Global tendering.
 Global tenders will be disallowed up to Rs 200 crore for government contracts.
-This simply means that now for Government contracts upto 200 Cr. will be provided only to Indian MSME Units and they can apply and get the contract.
-Global sourcing upto 200cr is now prohibited.
+This simply means that now for Government contracts up to 200 Cr. will be provided only to Indian MSME Units and they can apply and get the contract.
+Global sourcing up to 200cr is now prohibited.

-In our opinion the reforms announced by Government are a welcome step but it does not compensate the immediate requirements.
+In our opinion, the reforms announced by Government are a welcome step but it does not compensate for the immediate requirements.
 MSME Working capital cycle has been broken off completely.
-Already debt ridden and stressed MSMEs have no immediate relief due to these announcements.
+Already debt-ridden and stressed MSMEs have no immediate relief due to these announcements.